When your child or teen struggles with disordered or restrictive eating, everyday life for child and parent is hard.

 The sudden onset of pediatric autoimmune neuropsychiatric disorder associated with strep infection or other infections such as tick-borne illness, pneumonia, and other infections are on the rise and it can be very scary when your child stops eating.

-I recall my own ill informed pediatrician telling me that it was “normal” for a two-year-old to stop eating.
+I recall my own ill informed pediatrician telling me that it was “normal” for a two-year-old to stop eating or exhibit a sudden aversion to food.
 My response, “So you think it’s normal for a kid who wants calamari for breakfast to just stop eating?
 I don’t think so!”.

-Disordered eating with kids with PANS or PANDAS disease becomes yet another thing to worry about, monitor, work around, and have friction with your kid about especially if Obsessive Compulsive Disorder OCD is the driver.
+Eating disorder with PANDAS/PANS becomes yet another thing to worry about, monitor, work around, and have friction with your kid about especially if Obsessive Compulsive Disorder OCD is the driver.

 Why Do Kids with PANS and PANDAS Have Disordered Eating?